-Like it or not, podcasts are the ultimate travel companion of 2017.
-Whether you want to get gripped by a psychological drama with a Hollywood cast, nerd up on unbelievable facts, learn a brand new language or just have a good old fashioned belly-laugh, there’s a podcast out there for every traveller.
+Podcasts are the ultimate travel companion.
+Whether you want to get gripped by a psychological drama with a Hollywood cast, nerd up on unbelievable facts, learn a brand new language or just have a good old-fashioned belly-laugh, there's a podcast out there for every traveller.

-Here are nine other podcasts that will bring colour, inspiration and laughs to those occasional lonely or boring moments on the road.
+As we gear up for Season 2, we share nine other podcasts that will bring colour, inspiration and laughs to those occasional lonely moments on the road.

 1. If you're a first-timer: Serial (series one)

 For tens of millions of people, Serial was a deliciously addictive gateway drug into the world of podcasts.
 In the first series, launched back in 2014, investigative journalist Sarah Koenig delved into the mysterious 1999 murder of 18-year-old Hae Min Lee.
 It's a true story, narrated with flair and compassion that will leave you yearning for answers.

 If you like this, try: This American Life